 Danny M. Cohen, Ph.
-D. is a learning scientist, fiction writer, and human rights artist.
+D. is a learning scientist, professor, writer, and musician.

 An author of human rights fiction, Danny's works include the choose-your-own-pathway mystery The 19th Window and the historical novel Train, a Teacher Fellows selected text of the United States Holocaust Memorial Museum.

-Danny is the Founder and Creative Director of Unsilence, a national nonprofit that designs and delivers highly-interactive learning experiences that support young people and communities have tough conversations and create lasting solutions to taboo human rights and hidden social injustices.
+Danny is the Founder and Interim Executive Director of Unsilence, a national nonprofit that designs and delivers highly-interactive learning experiences that support young people and communities have tough conversations and create lasting solutions to taboo human rights and hidden social injustices.

 Danny is a governor-appointed member of the Illinois Holocaust & Genocide Commission.
 He sits on the editorial advisory board of the journal The Holocaust in History & Memory.
 Danny designed the pedagogical track of the inaugural docent training program of the Illinois Holocaust Museum & Education Center.
 And he was a faculty fellow of the Auschwitz Jewish Center.
 His academic publications include Overlapping Triangles.